onox/orka/docs/contexts.md

 ```

 On Linux, this function will usually return two devices: a device that
-represents the video card in the machine and a 'device' to do software rendering
+represents the video card in the machine and a 'device' that does software
-on the CPU.
+rendering on the CPU.

 The name of a device can be retrieved via the function `Name` of the device.
 If the name cannot be retrieved, an empty string is returned.
 A list of device